CSS Alabama: Expeditionary raids

-Upon the completion of her seven expeditionary raids, Alabama had been at sea for 534 days out of 657, never visiting a single Confederate port.
-She boarded nearly 450 vessels, captured or burned 65 Union merchant ships, and took more than 2,000 prisoners without a single loss of life from either prisoners or her own crew.
+Upon the completion of her seven expeditionary raids, Alabama had been at sea for 534 days out of 657, never visiting a Confederate port.
+She boarded nearly 450 vessels, captured or burned 65 Union merchant ships, and took more than 2,000 prisoners without any loss of life among either prisoners or her own crew.

 Final cruise

 On 11 June 1864, Alabama arrived in port at Cherbourg, France.
-Captain Semmes soon requested permission to dry dock and overhaul his ship, much needed after so long a time at sea and so many naval actions.
+Captain Semmes soon requested permission to dry dock and overhaul his ship, necessary after naval action and so long at sea.
 Pursuing the raider, the American sloop-of-war, USS Kearsarge, under the command of Captain John Ancrum Winslow, arrived three days later and took up station just outside the harbor.
 While at his previous port-of-call, Winslow had telegraphed Gibraltar to send the old sloop-of-war USS St. Louis with provisions and to provide blockading assistance.
-Kearsarge now had Alabama boxed in with no place left to run.
+Kearsarge had now boxed in Alabama.

-Having no desire to see his worn-out ship rot away at a French dock while quarantined by Union warships and given his instinctive aggressiveness and a long-held desire once again to engage his enemy, Captain Semmes chose to fight.
-After preparing his ship and drilling the crew for the coming battle during the next several days, Semmes issued, through diplomatic channels, a bold challenge (or hoped-for intimidation) to the Kearsarge's commander, "my intention is to fight the Kearsarge as soon as I can make the necessary arrangements.
+Up to this point, Semmes had faced another warship only once—the much less well armed blockade ship Hatteras.
+He believed that the Kearsarge was not superior to Alabama, and did not wish for his ship to be interned by the French.
+Therefore, after preparing his ship and drilling the crew for the coming battle during the next several days, Semmes issued, through diplomatic channels, a challenge to the Kearsarge's commander, "my intention is to fight the Kearsarge as soon as I can make the necessary arrangements.
 I hope these will not detain me more than until to-morrow or the morrow morning at farthest.
 I beg she will not depart until I am ready to go out.
 I have the honor to be Your obedient servant, R. Semmes, Captain."

 On 19 June, Alabama sailed out to meet the Union cruiser.
-Jurist Tom Bingham later wrote, "The ensuing battle was witnessed by Manet, who went out to paint it, and the owner of an English yacht who had offered his children a choice between watching the battle and going to church."
+Jurist Tom Bingham later wrote, "The ensuing battle was witnessed by Édouard Manet, who went out to paint it, and the owner of an English yacht who had offered his children a choice between watching the battle and going to church."